AdrianRiesco/Masters-Thesis-on-Big-Data/README.md

 > :warning: If you face any kind of problem or the web is running slowly, I encourage you to run the project in your local environment.

 ## Description
-This project implements a ETL process to collect data from Twitter.
+This project implements a **ETL process** to collect data from Twitter.
 The steps of the process are:
- 1. The Twitter API is consulted to gather the tweets with the hashtag #NowPlaying.
+ 1. The **Twitter API** is consulted to gather the tweets with the hashtag #NowPlaying.
- 2. The tweet is cleaned up, stopwords and other hashtags are removed, and the track name and artist are made as isolated as possible.
+ 2. The **tweet** is cleaned up, stopwords and other hashtags are removed, and the track name and artist are made as isolated as possible.
- 3. The Spotify API is queried to collect the identified track information.
+ 3. The **Spotify API** is queried to collect the identified track information.
- 4. The data is formatted and stored in a .csv file.
+ 4. The data is formatted and stored in a **.csv file**.
- 5. The data is uploaded to Cassandra and the .csv is stored as a history file.
+ 5. The data is uploaded to **Cassandra** and the .csv is stored as a history file.
- 6. The data served from Cassandra is requested by the back end and served on the front-end.
+ 6. The data served from Cassandra is requested by the **back-end** and served on the **front-end**.
- 7. The data is displayed to the user on the front-end.
+ 7. The data is displayed to the **user** on the front-end.

 ![alt text](https://github.com/AdrianRiesco/Data-Engineer-project/blob/main/flask/static/images/flowchart.gif "Flow chart")

 The project has been built using **Docker** and **Docker Compose** to run the following containers:
- - Apache Airflow containers configured for flow orchestration: webserver, scheduler, worker, init, triggerer, redis, postgres, client, and flower.
+ - **Apache Airflow** containers configured for flow orchestration: webserver, scheduler, worker, init, triggerer, redis, postgres, client, and flower.
 Airflow setup required a custom image with the following packages installed via PyPI as additional requirements: "apache-airflow-providers-apache-spark", "requests", "pandas", "cqlsh".
 In addition, in the Airflow Dockerfile, the Java SDK 11 was installed and the JAVA_HOME variable set.
 The image used as base image is the official Airflow image (version 2.3.0) found on DockerHub (https://hub.docker.com/r/apache/airflow), as well as the Docker Compose base file (https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html\#docker-compose-yaml).
- - Apache Spark containers were configured for data processing: master and three workers.
+ - **Apache Spark** containers were configured for data processing: master and three workers.
 Spark setup required a custom image with the following packages installed via PyPI as additional requirements: "requests", "pandas", "cqlsh".
 The image used as base image was the Bitnami Spark image (version 3.1.2) obtained from DocherHub (https://hub.docker.com/r/bitnami/spark).
- - An Apache Cassandra container was configured for data storage, using an additional container to set up the database configuration.
+ - An **Apache Cassandra** container was configured for data storage, using an additional container to set up the database configuration.
 The image used was the official Cassandra (version 4.0) image found on DockerHub (https://hub.docker.com/_/cassandra) and no additional requirements were needed.
- - A Linux container was configured for the web application.
+ - A **Linux** container was configured for the web application.
 The container required a custom image with the following packages installed via PyPI as additional requirements: flask (version 2.1.2), cassandra-driver (version 3.25.0), flask-cqlalchemy (version 2.0.0), redis, Cmake, cryptography.
 The image used as base image was the official Python image (version "3.8-slim-buster") found on DockerHub (https://hub.docker.com/_/python).

 ## Prerequisites
- - Git
+ - **Git**
- - Docker v20.10.12.
+ - **Docker** v20.10.12.
- - Docker-compose v1.29.2.
+ - **Docker-compose** v1.29.2.
- - Python v3.8.10.
+ - **Python** v3.8.10.
- - Twitter and Spotify APIs developer keys added in a file .env following the format of the .env.example file
+ - Twitter and Spotify APIs **developer keys** added in a file **.env** following the format of the .env.example file and located in the same folder.

  > The correct operation of the project with different versions is not guaranteed.